-Being part of the most common and widely used passive electronic components, an inductor is a two-terminal electrical device that stores energy in a magnetic field.
-Inductors are basically made of a simple coil of wire, often wound around a core made of either a magnetic metal or air.
+Inductors are common, two-terminal electrical devices that store energy in a magnetic field.
+They’re typically made from a simple coil of wire, wound around either a metal or air core.
 They are commonly used in filters, transformers, tuning circuits, energy storage, impedance matching, sensors and more.

-The most important step when selecting an inductor is to understand your specific application, then there are more important parameters such as inductance, tolerance and DC resistance that should be considered to improve the performance and efficiency of your design.
+The most important step when selecting an inductor is to understand and consider your specific application.
+From there, you’ll want to consider parameters such as inductance, tolerance, and DC resistance to ensure maximal performance and efficiency of your design.

-In this blog, we will explore the main inductor parameters, their definitions and general recommendations.
-Understanding the following parameters will help you to determine if the inductor you’re planning to use is the right one!
+In this blog, we will explore the main parameters of inductors, their definitions and tips to help you choose the right one!

 1) Quality Factor (Q)

 The Quality Factor is the ratio of the reactance of the inductor to its resistance.
-Inductors are not purely inductive, their resistance causes energy loss and this can limit the performance of an inductor.
+Inductors are not purely inductive, and their resistance causes energy loss which can limit its performance.
 Hence, the higher the Q factor, the lower the rate of energy loss.

 2) Self-Resonant Frequency or SRF

-The low distributed capacitance between the inductor terminals causes the inductor to have a self-resonant frequency (SRF).
+The low distributed capacitance between inductor terminals causes inductors to have a self-resonant frequency (SRF).
 The SRF is the frequency at which an inductor stops working as an inductor.
 Designers should select an inductor with an SRF that is higher than the operating frequency.

 3) Saturation Current

-The DC resistance is the resistance component of the coil.
-A high DCR will cause high losses, so it is always better to select an Inductor with low DCR value.
+The DC resistance (DCR) is the resistance component of the coil.
+A high DCR will cause high losses, so it is always better to select an inductor with low DCR value.
 It is important to consider the acceptable DCR of the inductor according to your application.

 Tolerance indicates how much the inductance can vary from the nominal value.
 This information is usually found in the component’s datasheet.
-Tolerances in general are not desired but in the end, the tolerance should be selected based on your application.
+Tolerances in general are not desired, but are inversely proportional with cost.
+Therefore, this parameter should be ultimately selected based on your application.

 We hope that this blog helped you to understand some of the basic parameters to consider when selecting an inductor to use in your next PCB project!
 Be sure to explore SnapEDA’s free inductor schematic symbols, PCB footprints, and 3D models next.